nuejs/www/docs/concepts/nuemark.md

 [image hello.png width="500"]
 ```

 Components are defined on a new line and are wrapped inside square brackets.
-They start with a tag name (image) followed with one or more arguments.
+They start with a tag name (image) followed by one or more arguments.
 The arguments have a name and value (width="500") and the default argument can be unnamed (hello.png).
 The default argument is specific to a component.

 The component syntax is similar to other Markdown elements like images and links.
 WordPress users might also be delighted because the syntax takes a lot of inspiration from WP shortcodes.
 It's also similar to block syntax in TOML configuration format.